OlivierLDff/FlatBuffersDlc/README.md

 ## What is it?

 This project provide a simple CMake macro to build flatc executable and generate flatbuffers c++ headers.
+Including the `CMakeLists.txt` also build the library `flatbuffers` that you can link to.

 This macro use `FetchContent` cmake's command to download and build [flatbuffers](https://github.com/google/flatbuffers).